5 Min Read

-Gainesville is serviced by Alachua County Public Schools, a district that consistently receives high ratings from the Florida Department of Education for its 46 high, middle, and elementary schools.
-According to the school district, their vision is to bestow graduates with the knowledge, skills and personal characteristics to be lifelong learned and productive, contributing members of the community.
-If you are looking for specialized high schools to educate driven students, F. W. Buchholz High School and P.K.
+Gainesville is serviced by Alachua County Public Schools, a district that consistently receives high ratings from the Florida Department of Education for its 46 high, middle and elementary schools.
+According to the school district, their vision is to bestow graduates with the knowledge, skills and personal characteristics to be lifelong learners and productive, contributing members of the community.
+If you are looking for specialized high schools to educate your exceptionally driven students, F. W. Buchholz High School and P.K.
 Yonge Developmental Research School have both received a College Success Award from Greatschools.org.
 If you want to work in education, you also can find employment opporunities within the regional school system.

 2. Higher Education Opportunities

-Although the University of Florida isn’t all the city of Gainesville has to offer, it does serve as a strong economic driver in the area, along with supporting world class medical facilities anchored by the university's research.
+Although the University of Florida isn’t all the city of Gainesville has to offer, it does serve as a strong economic driver in the area, along with supporting world-class medical facilities that are anchored by the university's research.
 It was founded in 1853 and has evolved into one of the largest research universities in the country.
-University of Florida is currently ranked No. 30 among national universities, according to the U.S. News and World Report’s Best Public Schools in 2018.
-Santa Fe College is another quality institution within the Florida College System that is based in Gainesville.
+University of Florida is currently ranked No. 30 among national universities, according to the U.S. News and World Report.
+Santa Fe College, also based in Gainesville, is another quality institution within the Florida College System.
 In 2015, Santa Fe College was recognized by the Aspen Institute as one of the top community colleges in the nation.